RDS Music Bursary

 The 2017 RDS Music Bursary winner was Soprano Sarah Brady from Mullingar, Co.
 Westmeath.
 A recipient of a first class honours degree in Vocal Performance at The Royal Academy of Music with Mary Brennan.
 Sarah qualified for the Bursary by winning the Gervase Elwes Cup in the 2017 ESB Feis Ceoil.
 Sarah is pictured above with 2017 RDS Music Bursary Judging Panel (L-R : Annette Cleary, Madeleine Staunton, Philip Dodd, Sarah Brady, John O’Kane and Seamus Crimmins).

-Former winners of the RDS Music Bursary have the chance to be selected for a new Performance Award which has been created thanks to the support of Michael and Loret O'Brien.
-The RDS Collins Memorial Performance is in association with the Lismore Opera Festival.
-A previous RDS Music Bursary Winner will be selected annually by the Artistic Director of Lismore Opera each year, and will be given a performance opportunity at the Lismore Opera Festival which takes place in June in Lismore, Co.
+Former winners of the RDS Music Bursary have the chance to be selected for a new performance award which has been created thanks to the support of Michael and Loret O'Brien.
+The RDS Collins Memorial Performance Award is in association with the Blackwater Valley Opera Festival (formerly Lismore Opera Festival).
+A previous RDS Music Bursary Winner will be selected annually by the Artistic Director of the Blackwater Valley Opera Festival and will be given a performance opportunity at the Festival which takes place in June in Lismore, Co.
 Waterford.
-The first recipient was violinist Patrick Rafter (2015 RDS Music Bursary winner) who gave a recital in St. Carthage's Cathedral on Sunday, June 4 in Lismore during the Festival.
+The first recipient was violinist Patrick Rafter (2015 RDS Music Bursary winner) who gave a recital in St. Carthage's Cathedral on Sunday, June 4 in Lismore.
+The 2018 recepient is pianist Máire Carroll who won the RDS Music Bursary in 2012.

 Previous RDS Music Bursary winners